jbatson5/SCALE-test/docs/MAVRIC.rst

 on the name of the main output file (here called *outputName)*, that are available to the user.
 These files will be copied back to the directory where the input file was located.
-Many of the files come from Monaco and are discussed in the Monaco chapter of the SCALE manual.
+Many of the files come from Monaco and are discussed in the Monaco chapter of the SCALE manual (SECTIONREFERENCE).

 Other files that the user may be interested in are listed in :numref:`intermediate-files`.
 These files are kept in the temporary directory where SCALE